jorgebucaran/hyperapp/docs/tutorial.md

 ### Effects can dispatch actions

 One of the options we passed to `Http` was `action: GotStories`.
-The way this effect works is that when the response comes back from the api, an action named `GotStories` (yet to be implemented) will be dispatched, with the response-body as the payload.
+The way this effect works is that when the response comes back from the api, an action named `GotStories` (yet to be implemented) will be dispatched, with the response body as the payload.

 The response body is in json, but the payload will be a javascript object, thanks to the parsing hint `response: "json"`.
 It will look like this (although the details depend on your filter of course):